DajanPlackovic/frankenstannn/README.md

 - The images used for the gallery page were taken from this other open source site

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

+## Acknowledgements

+- jossewe26 for his P[ura Vida Spa project,](https://github.com/josswe26/pura-vida-spa) which helped me figure out what a good submission would look like, as well as how to structure the README.

 ## Other General Project Advice